kissato70/responsive-view-handler/README.md

   }
 };
 ```
-## Please note:
+## Personal note:
-For normal usage it is always possible to use @media queries, it gives you more possibilities.
+Consider to use @media queries, it gives you more possibilities.

 <br><br>